RoyHirsch/DLA/README.md

-# DLA growing mechnism
+# Using DLA-based algorithms for growing artificial clusters that mimic and expend natural shapes

-This repository contains code and example for growing DLA-based artificial crystals over natural images.
+This repository contains code and example for growing DLA-based artificial clusters over natural images.

 ## Diffusion-limited aggregation (DLA)
 Diffusion-limited aggregation (DLA) is the process whereby particles undergoing a random walk due to Brownian motion cluster together